 Because the IP declarations are not an ideal data source in all respects, it is worth reiterating several caveats before presenting our initial patent-level analyses.
 First, these data do not contain all essential patents, since many SSOs allow blanket disclosure.
-We know of no easy way to identify undeclared essential patents.
-Second, our sample of dSEPs almost certainly contains patents that are not truly essential.
-Both standards and patent applications change over time, so a patent or pending application that was essential to a particular draft may no longer be infringed by the time an SSO settles on the final specification.
-Firms may also "over declare" out of caution (since nondisclosure could render their IP unenforceable) or because they have a strategic motive to inflate their dSEP counts, possibly with an eye towards future negotiations.
+We know of no easy way to identify undeclared essential patents, including those in blanket disclosures.
+Second, any sample of dSEPs will contain some patents that are not technically essential.
+As described above, both standards and patent applications change over time, so a patent or pending application that was essential to a particular draft may no longer be infringed by the time an SSO settles on the final specification.
+Firms may also "overdeclare" out of caution (since non-disclosure could render their IP unenforceable) or because they have a strategic motive to inflate their dSEP counts, possibly with an eye towards future negotiations.
 Finally, when we examine disclosure timing, it is important to recall that declaration dates are only loosely connected to the underlying standard development process.
-Depending on the rules of a particular SSO, formal declarations can predate the key technical decisions, occur at roughly the same time, or appear long after a standard is published and diffused.29
+Depending on the rules of a particular SSO, formal declarations can predate the key technical decisions, occur at roughly the same time, or appear long after a standard is published and diffused.